newrelic/logstash-output-plugin/DEVELOPER.md

 * Write tests and production code!
 * Bump version: edit version file `version.rb`
 * Run tests: `jruby -S bundle exec rspec`
-* Build the gem: `jruby -S gem build logstash-output-newrelic-internal.gemspec`
+* Build the gem: `jruby -S gem build logstash-output-newrelic.gemspec`

 ## Pushing changes to the public repo
 After updating the New Relic repo with changes, changes will need to be pushed to the public GitHub repo at: https://github.com/newrelic/newrelic-fluent-bit-output